Affine Rigidity Without Integration

-We recover the Monge invariant with respect to the first variable $x$, whose vanishing characterizes the fact that a planar graphed curve $\big\{ u = F(x) \big\}$ in $\R_{x,u}^2$ is contained in a (nondegenerate) conic ({\cite{Halphen-1878} and {\em see} also Section~{\ref{curves-R-2}}).
+We recognize the Monge invariant with respect to the first variable $x$, whose vanishing characterizes the fact that a planar graphed curve $\big\{ u = F(x) \big\}$ in $\R_{x,u}^2$ is contained in a (nondegenerate) conic ({\cite{Halphen-1878, Chen-Merker-2020}} and {\em see} also Section~{\ref{affine-invariants-graph-transforms}}).